- Movie Reviews

-Not recommended under 6, PG to 8 (Scary characters and scenes)
+Not suitable under 6; parental guidance to 8 (scary characters and scenes)

 This topic contains: